-AVN2002LEC - Aerospace Wiring Lecture | 2 Semester Credit Hours (55.5 Hours Didactic) Corequisite: AVN2002LAB

-This course will introduce students to basic wiring concepts.
-Wiring diagrams, types of connectors, installation tools and common materials, as well as installation procedures and techniques will be covered.
-The course includes the study of Avionics installation practices, with the main emphasis on wiring techniques using a wide range of specialized crimpers and the use of installation manuals.
+AVN2002LEC - Aerospace Wiring Lecture | 2 Semester Credit Hours (55.5 Hours Didactic) Corequisite: AVN2002LAB includes the study of Avionics installation practices, with the main emphasis on wiring techniques using a wide range of specialized crimpers and the use of installation manuals.
 The rules and regulations of the aviation industry, including Federal Aviation Regulations, Air Transport Association codes, manufacturer's manuals, and industry documentation requirements are also discussed.
 Students are introduced to the FAA Aircraft Electrical Wiring Interconnect System (EWIS) best practices, as well as the basic theory of antennas, transmission lines, and fiber optics.
 The course also focuses on the Association Connecting Electronics Industries IPC/WHMA-A-620, Requirements and Acceptance for Cable and Wire Harness Assemblies, which describes acceptability criteria for crimped, mechanically secured, and soldered interconnection and the corresponding lacing/restraining criteria associated with cable and harness assemblies.
 This program leads to an IPC certification once all IPC course requirements are met.
 Upon successful completion of this course, students should be familiar with a wide range of wiring concepts and have basic knowledge of the documents and manuals used in the aviation industry.